0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Bss setup
 --------------------------------------------------------------------------------

-Last two steps before we can jump to see code need to setup [bss](https://en.wikipedia.org/wiki/.bss) and check magic signature.
-Signature checking:
+The last two steps that need to happen before we can jump to the main C code, are that we need to set up the [bss](https://en.wikipedia.org/wiki/.bss) area, and check the "magic" signature.
+Firstly, signature checking:

 ```assembly
 cmpl	$0x5a5aaa55, setup_sig
 jne	setup_bad
 ```

-just consists of comparing of [setup_sig](https://github.com/torvalds/linux/blob/master/arch/x86/boot/setup.ld#L39) and `0x5a5aaa55` number, and if they are not equal jump to error printing.
+This simply consists of comparing the [setup_sig](https://github.com/torvalds/linux/blob/master/arch/x86/boot/setup.ld#L39) against the magic number `0x5a5aaa55`; if they are not equal, a fatal error is reported.

-Ok now we have correct segment registers, stack, need only setup bss and jump to C code.
-Bss section used for storing statically allocated uninitialized data.
-Here is the code:
+But if the magic number matches, knowing we have a set of correct segment registers, and a stack, we need only setup the bss section before jumping into the C code.

+The bss section is used for storing statically allocated, uninitialized, data.
+Linux carefully ensures this area of memory is first blanked, using the following code:

 ```assembly
 	movw	$__bss_start, %di